Supersonic-Sites/FinelyTunedTechnologies/content/services.md

         title: Commercial
         aos: none
         icon: "#building"
-        desc: We are professionals here to help professionals.
+        desc: "We are professionals here to help professionals.
 Automate your building and manage your property from wherever you are.
-Enjoy smart property access through video intercom.
-This cloud-based software and touchscreen hardware provides secure, convenient, and affordable property access from a smartphone.
+Control the lights, heating, air, security and more from an unique app based system.
+Using our engineering background and standards, we only work with quality researched products that will always deliver results.  "
       - cta: Call To Action
         cta_link: contact/
         title: Large Projects